Canadian Forts

 (1920/1923 - 1948 ?), Cambridge Bay, Victoria Island

 A Hudson's Bay Co. post on Victoria Island (HBC records cover 1927 - 1935).
-It was the main depot and administrative headquarters for the eastern section of the western Arctic district after 1927.
+Originally a small outpost of the Kent Peninsula Post until 1923.
+Closed from 1925 to 1927.
+This post became the main depot and administrative headquarters for the eastern section of the HBC's Western Arctic District after 1927.
 The Baymaud, formerly captained by Roald Amundsen, was bought by the HBC in 1926 and operated as a supply vessel for the western Arctic between 1926 and 1927.
 It was moored at Cambridge Bay in 1928 and used a warehouse and wireless station until it sank between 1930 and 1932.
 The wreck is still visible.
 The town was relocated to its present site across the bay after WWII.
 See also Welcome to Cambridge Bay from Hamlet of Cambridge Bay

 Ellice River Post